-Carrie bit her lips, and didn’t look at him.
+Carrie bit her lips and didn’t look at him.
 “Everybody’s so concerned about my health tonight.”

 “It seems a shame to waste it,” Ike said, “for such poor reasons.”

-“You thinking about the brew or Jonah?”
+“You thinking about the booze or Jonah?”

 She nodded and looked at her glass, wanting to take another gulp but felt something in her resist.
 “Look,” she said, after long seconds of silence, “believe it or not, I do appreciate the concern.
 But I’m really not sure I should be concerned about myself.
 Not anymore.
 I’m not going to back down for such a type as Jonah.”